ludwig-ai/ludwig-docs/docs/examples/multimodal_classification.md

 The Ludwig config declares the machine learning task: which columns to use, their datatypes, and which columns to predict.

+!!! note

+    There are only a handful of background images (about 20), so we're treated `profile_background_image_path` as a category instead of image.
+Image encoders perform best with a large number of unique images.

 === "cli"